Darazo

 It has an area of 3,015 km^{2} and a population of 251,597 at the 2006 census.

 The postal code of the area is 750.

 The Zumbun language is spoken in Jimbim settlement in Darazo LGA.

 Darazo Satellite Prison

 The Darazo Satellite Prison is a satellite prison, one of several in the country.
 The prison reopened on August 15, 2016, one of eight satellite prisons to reopen after being closed due to the Boko Haram insurgency.
 Inmates from overcrowded main prisons are being transferred to these reopened facilities.
 Two other satellite prisons remain closed until they meet the necessary conditions to accommodate prisoners.

 Climate

-The average annual temperature ranges from 13°C to 39°C, with the wet season being humid and largely cloudy, and the dry season being partly gloomy.
+The average annual temperature ranges from 13 C to 39 C, with the wet season being humid and largely cloudy, and the dry season being partly cloudy and less humid.